Jayy-Shukla/Jayy-Shukla/README.md

 # 💫 About Me

 👋 Hi, I’m **Jay Shukla**
-🎓 Master’s in Information Systems | 💻 Software Developer | 🌐 Based in Canada
+🎓 Master of Science in Information Systems | 💻 Software Developer | 🌐 Based in Canada

 * 🚀 1+ year of experience in **software development**
 * 🧩 Skilled in **Python, JavaScript (React/Node/Angular), .NET, SQL, MongoDB**